What Are the Top Three SEO Strategies?

 The third most important SEO strategy is what’s known as link building.
 After publishing written pieces, a common practice is contacting those publishing similar content and asking for them to link to your pages.
 This can be done in a variety of ways, either by having an in-house team crawl the web for relevant content, finding contact information, and then sending proposals, or by hiring an outside digital marketing team to do the work for you.
 Though these practices can be time-consuming or expensive, having your site linked to by other pages boosts your search ranking and generally increases traffic, not to mention your sense of authority on a given subject.

 However, there is a slight wrinkle when it comes to the practice of link building.
-Following the latest Google SEO algorithm updates (as of May 2020), too much focus on link building seems to be causing some websites to get dinged—a testament to the ever-shifting nature of SEO.
+Following the latest Google SEO algorithm updates, which constantly change, an overfocus on link building seems to be causing some websites to get dinged—a testament to the ever-shifting nature of SEO.
 That being said, another more long-term tactic for organic link building is to simply write great content.
 When you’re taking the time to develop compelling writing, it’s more likely that other sites will see your work and be compelled to link without you having to ask.

 - Attribution Tracking

 - Digital Transformation

 - Marketing Management